Douwe Kiela

 Douwe Kiela is a Dutch-American research scientist and entrepreneur working in the field of artificial intelligence with a focus on machine learning and natural language processing.
-He is the co-founder and CEO of Contextual AI, an enterprise software company that provides a platform for building grounded AI agents for enterprise knowledge bases.
+He is a research scientist director at Google DeepMind.
+He previously co-founded and served as CEO of Contextual AI, an enterprise software company that provides a platform for building grounded AI agents for enterprise knowledge bases.

 He previously led the research team at Meta AI that introduced the RAG approach in 2020, co-authoring the foundational paper "Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks."
 Kiela also served as Head of Research at Hugging Face and is an adjunct professor in Symbolic Systems at Stanford University.

 Early life and education

 Douwe Kiela was born in Amsterdam, Netherlands, in 1986.

 He earned a Bachelor of Science degree in Liberal Arts and Sciences from Utrecht University, with a double major in Cognitive Artificial Intelligence and Philosophy.
-He then obtained an MSc in Logic (cum laude) from the University of Amsterdam's Institute for Logic, Language and Computation (ILLC).
+He then obtained an MSc in logic (cum laude) from the University of Amsterdam's Institute for Logic, Language and Computation (ILLC).
 Kiela received an MPhil and PhD in Computer Science from the University of Cambridge, specializing in natural language processing and machine learning.